meskill/challenge-batch-proxy/README.md

 3. **Upstream Call**: Accumulated requests are sent as a single batch to the upstream service
 4. **Response Distribution**: Individual responses are extracted and returned to original requesters
 5. **Parallel Processing**: Multiple batches can be processed concurrently

+_To get better understanding of the batching behavior, you can refer to the test cases in the `tests/embed.rs` file._

 ## Development